battre/autocomplete-attribute-explainer/README.md

   now).
-* We could introduce a concept like `admin-area2+` which would fill `admin-area2` through `admin-area4` (e.g. comma separated), depending on how much information is available, but keep the city for a seapate field.
+* We could introduce a concept like `admin-area2+` which would fill `admin-area2` through `admin-area4` (e.g. comma separated), depending on how much information is available, but keep the city for a separate field.

 #### Disadvantages